MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/sql-server-alwayson-for-a-highly-available-site-database.md

 -     At primary sites and the central administration site.
 -     On-premises, or in Microsoft Azure.

-When you use Microsoft Azure to host the availability group, you can further increase availability of your site database by using   *Azure Availability Sets*.
-For more information on Azure Availability Sets, see [Manage the availability of virtual machines]( https://azure.microsoft.com/documentation/articles/virtual-machines-windows-manage-availability/).
+When you use availability groups in Microsoft Azure, you can further increase availability of your site database by using *Azure Availability Sets*.
+For more information on Azure Availability Sets, see [Manage the availability of virtual machines](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-manage-availability/).

 >  [!Important]
 >  Before you continue, be comfortable with configuring SQL Server and SQL Server availability groups.
 The information that follows references the SQL Server documentation library and procedures.